 illustrated by Michael P. White

->

-> Sunrise Elementary School has a BIG problem.
+Sunrise Elementary School has a BIG problem.
 Their new librarian, Miss Lotta Scales, is a real dragon.
 Can an open book temper the flames of the school’s hotheaded librarian?
-(Also be sure to check out Return of the Library Dragon for more dragon and library fun!)
+(Also check out Return of the Library Dragon for more dragon and library fun!)

->

-> by Lisa Papp
+by Lisa Papp

 Madeline Finn does NOT like to read.
 But she DOES want a gold star from her teacher.
 But, stars are for good readers.
 Stars are for understanding words, and for saying them out loud.
 Fortunately, Madeline Finn meets Bonnie, a library dog.
 As it turns out, it’s fun to read when you’re not afraid of making mistakes.
 Bonnie teaches Madeline Finn that it’s okay to go slow.
 And to keep trying.

 Jake’s 100th Day of School

 by Lester L. Laminack

 What will Jake do when he forgets to bring the special collection he’s going to share at the celebration of the 100th day of school?
 Lester Laminack’s well-crafted story shows schools in their best light and Judy Love’s charming illustrations brightly capture the excitement of a busy school day.